1. HOME

 This is a list of the documents you will need to submit as part of your application:

-· Photo or scan of at least one of the following documents; Passport, National ID Card or Birth Certificate· Photo or scan of your most recent High School Term Report/Transcript
+1. A photo or scanned copy of at least one of the following documents: Passport, National ID Card or Birth Certificate·

-· A letter of recommendation from a principal or schoolteacher.
-This should be inclusive of their email address, and phone number and must contain information about your performance and character whilst at secondary school.
-All recommendation letters should contain an official signature or stamp.
+8. A letter of recommendation from a teacher.
+This letter should include their phone number and should contain information about your performance and character during high school.
+All letters of recommendation must have an official signature or stamp.

 Eligible